-One effective way to recognise external individuals who are important to the College is to provide them with academic standing through the provision of honourary appointments.
-Honourary appointments are a normal part of academic life.
-They have the core characteristics of providing standing within the institution for an individual without the provision of financial recompense for work done on behalf of the institution.
-Nevertheless an individual with an honourary appointment is typically entitled to access of institutional facilities such as email and the library (ie Resource Centre).
-The provision of honourary appointments also regulates the work of these external individuals making them subject to College policy and procedure.
-Honourary appointments are an effective way for the College to harness expertise and reach-out into the wider community.
+One effective way to recognise external individuals who are important to the College is to provide them with academic standing through the provision of honorary appointments.
+Honorary appointments are a normal part of academic life.
+They have the core characteristics of providing standing within the institution for an individual without the provision of financial recompense for work done on behalf of the institution, but may be provided access to institutional facilities such as email and the library.
+The provision of honorary appointments also regulates the work of these external individuals making them subject to College policy and procedure.
+Honorary appointments are an effective way for the College to harness expertise and reach-out into the wider community.

 This policy describes a key measure through which the College may recognise members of the community who contribute to the life of the College, or are expected to do so, in a substantial and ongoing manner.

 The policy applies to academics/researchers external to the College, organisational leaders and other members of the community who have demonstrated - or are anticipated to demonstrate - an ongoing and substantial contribution to the life of the College.